Look - Keyboard-First Launcher#

 bash

-# Check Rust workspace
+# Check Rust core workspace

 cd core